-- secured a military alliance against a third dynasty,
+- secure a military alliance against a third dynasty,

-- provided a legal claim of inheritance to expand into the allied territory whenever the allied monarch failed to leave an undisputed heir.
+- provide a legal claim of inheritance to expand into the allied territory whenever the allied monarch failed to leave an undisputed heir.

 We see this strategy under King David in his extension of the boundaries of Israel.